secdev/scapy/doc/scapy/build_dissect.rst

    dissected as "``Raw``" data (which is some kind of default layer type)

-For a given layer, everything is quite straightforward.
+For a given layer, everything is quite straightforward:

 - ``pre_dissect()`` is called to prepare the layer.
 - ``do_dissect()`` perform the real dissection of the layer.